-My research and teaching interests coalesce around two areas that I consider inseparable: modernism and the history of (queer) sexuality.
-My recent book, Lesbian Scandal and the Culture of Modernism (Cambridge University Press, 2012), examines how the scandalous suggestion of lesbianism in legal, legislative, national, and artistic realms in England and the United States functioned to mediate a range of cultural and artistic anxieties during and after the Great War.
-At the same time, I consider how the suggestion of lesbianism evaded specific reference while constituting lesbianism as a crisis of interpretation: If one can suggest lesbianism only to claim really to be talking about something else, then what does that tell us about the historical emergence and function of lesbianism as an identity category?
-What does it mean that lesbianism enters the public arena as a provocative suggestion whose meaning is always foreclosed by/as “something else”?
-Within these interests, I have published on trials and parliamentary debates related to the “extraordinary allegation” of lesbianism in the period, and on fiction that constructs lesbianism according to particular cultural discourses of the period.
-I have also taught courses on gender, sexuality, modernism, and queer theory.
+My research and teaching interests have coalesced around the inter-related fields of modernist studies, the history of sexuality, and feminist and queer studies.
+My first monograph, Lesbian Scandal and the Culture of Modernism (Cambridge UP, 2012), examines how the scandalous suggestion of lesbianism in legal, legislative, national, and artistic realms in England and the United States functioned to mediate a range of cultural and artistic anxieties during and after the Great War.
+At the same time, I consider how the suggestion of lesbianism evaded specific reference while constituting lesbianism as a crisis of interpretation.
+Developing from these interests, I edited The Cambridge Companion to Lesbian Literature (Cambridge UP, 2015), which focuses on literature in English in a range of historical, geographical, theoretical, and generic contexts.

-My research also includes work on contemporary fiction that (re)writes the modernist past.
-In this area I have published on Jamie O’Neill’s At Swim, Two Boys, contributed a chapter to The Cambridge Companion to Gay and Lesbian Writing on contemporary queer fictional engagements with the past, and taught a course on “(Re)writing Modernism,” which considers how contemporary writers engage with the literature and history of the early twentieth century.
+I also work on contemporary queer fiction, particularly that which (re)writes the modernist past.
+In this area I have published on Jamie O’Neill’s At Swim, Two Boys, and contributed chapters to The Cambridge Companion to Gay and Lesbian Writing, and The Blackwell Companion to British Literature.
+These interests have inspired recent graduate courses on Queer Historical Fiction.

 Honours and Awards

 The Cambridge Companion to Lesbian Literature.
 Ed.
 Jodie Medd.
-Cambridge: Cambridge University Press.
-Forthcoming.
+Cambridge: Cambridge University Press, 2015.

 “Queer Fiction in Contemporary Britain.”
 The Blackwell Companion to British Literature, Vol. IV: Victorian and Twentieth-Century Literature.
 Eds.
 Heesok Chang, Robert DeMaria, Jr., and Samantha Zacher.
-Blackwell, John Wiley and Sons.
-Forthcoming.
+Blackwell, John Wiley and Sons, 2014.
+424-439.

 “Encountering the Past in Recent Lesbian and Gay Fiction.”
 The Cambridge Companion to Gay and Lesbian Writing.
 Ed.
 Hugh Stevens.
 Cambridge: Cambridge University Press, 2011.